Designing Backpressure in a Parallel DAG Executor

 Nothing prevents the scheduler from outpacing the workers.

-If producers are faster than consumers and the buffer is unbounded, memory becomes the pressure valve.
+If producers are faster than consumers and the buffer is unbounded, queue growth shifts the problem into memory usage.

 3. Introducing Backpressure